 Most of our current work is spent in this area, given the need to interface directly with online services such as email, social media, online accounting, marketing platforms and others, the web is often the best platform for modern applications and workflows to exist.

-We manage business computer and telephony equipment and services throughout South West Cornwall, UK, based on the Lizard peninsula near Helston.
+We manage business computer, network and telephony equipment and services throughout South West Cornwall, UK, based on the Lizard peninsula near Helston.
 Day or night we're just a call or email away.
-All I.T. technologies are supported.
+All I.T. technologies can be potentially supported.

 Monthly support contract or pay as you go, whatever works best for you.
 We can service areas including: Helston, The Lizard Peninsula, Falmouth & Penryn, St. Ives, Hayle, Penzance, Redruth & Camborne and Truro.